cubesatlab/cubedos/bin/README.md

 The script assumes Mercury has already been built via:

     $ sbt assembly

 from inside the `mercury` folder.

 The `jenkins.sh` script is used by Jenkins-CI to build and test the CubedOS system and its various components, test & sample programs, and documentation.
 It builds Mercury as well, since Mercury is a prerequisite for the CubedOS build.

-See the comments in `run-gnatcheck.sh` for an explaination of what it does and why it exists.
+See the comments in `run-gnatcheck.sh` for an explanation of what it does and why it exists.